lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

     :alt: A screenshot of the fully populated "Object ID Search" section of the UI.
 **A screenshot of the fully populated "Object ID Search" section of the UI.**

 3.6.
-Click the "Search" button.
-The resulting scatter plot - plotting the first two columns of the table - is not very interesting.
-Modify the plot by clicking the single gear, and select, for instance, helicentricY vs. HeliocentricX as in the figure below.
+By default the search results will create a scatter plot using the first two columns of the table.
+Modify the plot by clicking the single gear, and select, for instance, helicentricY vs. heliocentricX as in the figure below.

 .. figure:: /_static/portal_tut05_step03c.png
     :width: 600
     :name: portal_tut05_step03c
     :alt: A screenshot showing the table resulting from your search, with the plot of helicentricY vs. HeliocentricX.
-**A screenshot showing the table resulting from your search, with the plot of helicentricY vs. HeliocentricX.**
+**A screenshot showing the table resulting from your search, with the plot of helicentricY vs. heliocentricX.**